daistmarco/PredictingPulsarStar/README.md

 ## Predicting Pulsar Stars

 The project predicting pulsar stars comes from a competition from the organisation Kaggle which has already taken place before starting this project.
 The project files and the machine learning under taken were all done using Python and presented in Notebooks.
+Due to many Neutron Stars there is a lot of data that would need to be individualy tested to see if it also a Pulsar Star, with generating predictions focus can be put on the potential Pulsar Stars first.
 The following information is provided from the challenge page:

 ### Description
 Pulsars are a rare type of Neutron star that produce radio emission detectable here on Earth.
 They are of considerable scientific interest as probes of space-time, the inter-stellar medium, and states of matter.
 Machine learning tools are now being used to automatically label pulsar candidates to facilitate rapid analysis.
 Classification systems in particular are being widely adopted,which treat the candidate data sets as binary classification problems.